What is Improv?

 Improv actors prepare for an improv performance by polishing these skills, the same skills that are vital for any business or team to grow and thrive:

 In happy and productive teams, members feel heard and understood.
 Improv requires individuals to listen actively to their fellow team members in order to react appropriately.

 This is the basic foundation of improv.
 By saying yes, you accept others' ideas and suggestions and then you build on that by saying 'and ...'.
 Fun fact: People who feel listened to feel valued and perceive the listener as more trustworthy.
 This means more satisfied clients for your company.

 To create good scenes in improv, you need to play well with your team members.
 Improv is 100% teamwork.
 You support them in what they say and they in turn support you, as you build the story together, piece by piece.

-Improv is based in collaboration, not competition.
+Improv is based on collaboration, not competition.
 In an atmosphere of safety. trust and support, team members learn to be present with the group and work towards a clear shared goal.

 Don't be afraid to fail

 In improv, failure, struggle, vulnerability and fear are all part of the game!
 It's ok if the scene doesn't work.
 It's ok to fail.
-The important thing is to get up, get out there and do it again until it finally works.
-When you learn to live in the moment and face your fear, that's when magic happens!
+The important thing is getting up, getting out there, and doing it again until it finally works.
+When you learn to live in the moment and face your fear, that's when the magic happens!